-Bland Name Product: "Pitt" brand soda, possibly a parody of the real-life brand "Mr. Pibb".
-It's been sighted on a machine inside the haunted convenience store, and Dipper and his clone drink it at the end of "Double Dipper".
+Bland-Name Product: "Pitt" brand soda, possibly a parody of the real-life brand "Mr. Pibb".
+It's been sighted on a machine inside the haunted convenience store, and Dipper and Tyrone drink it at the end of "Double Dipper".

 Or, more likely, "Cott".
 Cott's is also almost immediately associated with orange-flavored pop, and what's the logo seen on a Pitt vending machine?